-We have entered into six partnerships with freestanding pharmacies in the states of New York, Maryland, New Jersey and Arizona.
+We have entered into eight partnerships with freestanding pharmacies in the states of New York, Maryland, New Jersey and Arizona.
 We believe that we will be able to provide value added services to our customers by cost reductions brought about by increased efficiencies and cross marketing opportunities.

-We have received seven inquiries from companies interested in perhaps partnering with the company for the implementation of its cell phone centric technologies MD@Hand and MD@Work.
+We have received multiple inquiries from companies interested in perhaps partnering with the company for the implementation of its cell phone centric technologies MD@Hand and MD@Work.
 The interested companies range from clinical laboratories, service organizations owned or aligned with medical health insurers, a medical content provider and legacy healthcare systems companies.
-All seven companies are much larger than instaCare.
-We may or may not entertain additional proposed partnerships.
-We are also negotiating an agreement for the exclusive distribution of a series of non-brand medical diagnostic products.
+All of these companies are much larger than instaCare.
+We may or may not entertain additional proposed partnerships Our implementation of the cell phone centric technologies has been hindered by the slow implementation of regulations, protocols and data formats by the Federal government.

-We currently employ 3 full-time staff at our executive office located at 2660 Townsgate Road, Suite 300, Westlake Village, California 91361.
-We also employ two full time and seven part time personnel.
-These people are located in Florida, Arizona, California and New Jersey and act as sales and customer service representatives.
+We currently employ five full-time staff at our executive office located at 2660 Townsgate Road, Suite 300, Westlake Village, California 91361.
+In addition, we maintain two full-time and seven part-time positions between our properties located in Florida, Arizona, California and New Jersey.
+These positions are for sales and marketing, distribution and customer service representatives.
 Our telephone number is (805) 446-1973 and our website address is www.instaCare.net.